-He Was In The Navy
+Tony Curtis Was In The Navy

 “I so desperately wanted to get away.
 I knew if I hung around much longer, I’d never escape.
 So I decided to join the Navy and see the world.”

 Sixteen-year-old Bernie was too young to join the Navy without parental consent, so he forged his mother’s signature on a permission form, and officially joined the Navy.
-For the first time in his life, young Bernie felt like a person of value: he excelled in signalman school and learned Morse code before deciding to pursue submarine training, where he was promoted from Seaman First Class to Signalman Third Class.
+For the first time in his life, Bernie felt he was a person of value: he excelled in signalman school and learned Morse code before deciding to pursue submarine training, where he was promoted from Seaman First Class to Signalman Third Class.

 “I enjoyed the Navy because our country looked after us—I don’t know how else to put it.
 The Navy was my surrogate family…I have to say that I totally enjoyed the Navy experience.”

-He Always Wanted to Be in the Movies
+Tony Curtis Always Wanted to Be in the Movies

 “All my life I had one dream, and that was to be in the movies.
 Maybe it was because I had a pretty rough childhood, or perhaps it was because I was always more than a little insecure, but as a kid I longed to see myself ten feet tall on the big screen.”